-I worked for 5 years (part and full time) at the Policy and Economic Research Unit of the CSIRO (Australia’s National Research Agency), on land use, water and climate change policy.
+I worked for 5 years (part and full time) at the Policy and Economic Research Unit of the CSIRO (Australia’s National Research Agency), on land use, water and climate change.
 I subsequently taught undergraduate natural resource economics, and worked on projects for the UN Food and Agriculture Organization and the Solomon Islands Chamber of Commerce.

 I have fieldwork and research experience in Tanzania (forest conservation program design), Mexico (community forest management), India (roads and forest transitions), West Africa (water-related poverty), the Solomon Islands (social and environmental impacts of the tourism industry) and Southern Australia (land use change and water management).